Alternative Finance Glossary

 - Blanket Lien

-- A lien that gives the lender a security interest in all of a borrower’s assets, common in commercial and MCA transactions.
+- A lien that gives the lender a security interest in all of a borrower’s assets, common in commercial and Revenue-Based Financing transactions.

 - Non-QM Loan